ChrisOfNormandy/CoNLoot/README.md

 - `{dyed}` : registers an item with the name of each available color (16 in total).
 The portion defined by this tag is replaced with the color, so "{dyed}wood" would become "redwood," "yellowwood", "bluewood," etc.

 - `@` : when supplying names for textures, you can supply this character to insert the mod name.
-For example, "@:stone" would become "conloot:stone."
+For example, "@:block/stone" would become "conloot:block/stone."
 This is useful for reusing existing textures.

 - `%` : when supplying names for textures, you can supply this character to insert the name of the item.
 For example, "@_log" for an item "redwood" would become "redwood_log."
 This is useful for reusing existing textures (such as a log block and a wood block, both using a shared 'bark' texture).